Network Management Policy

 I. Managing Congestion

 Hargray periodically monitors the connections on its network in the aggregate to determine the rate of utilization.
 Hargray manages it local network and its backbone network to provide the most economical service with the highest quality.
 In its backbone network, Hargray strives for a non-blocking Internet architecture.
 The network has redundant facilities on separate links.
 If either link fails, traffic is routed to the other link.
-Hargray adds capacity to its network before utilization on either link has reaches full capacity.
+Hargray adds capacity to its network before utilization on either link reaches full capacity.
 Hargray engineers the local facilities to fully meet the customer’s traffic requirements.
-Capacity on these links is also increased when congestion is found either by monitoring, projections or customer input.
-Hargray may increase capacity by adding coax nodes, upgrading cable modem system to DOCSIS 3, upgrading to VDSL, adding transport, Internet aggregation routers and bandwidth, as needed.
+Capacity on these links is also increased when congestion is found either by monitoring, projections, or customer input.
+Hargray may increase capacity by adding optical nodes, coax nodes, upgrading cable modem system to DOCSIS 3 or DOCSIS 3.1, upgrading to VDSL, and adding transport, Internet aggregation routers, and bandwidth, as needed.

 Customers using conduct that abuses or threatens the Hargray network or which violates the company’s Acceptable Use Policy, Internet service Terms and Conditions, or the Internet Service Agreement will be asked to stop any such use immediately.
 A failure to respond or to cease any such conduct could result in service suspension or termination.